xiix0/scam/README.md

-You will be run over by a bus.
+You will have a long and unpleasant discussion with your supervisor.